MihirLathiya510/TutorialExG/README.md

 ## Design an app to manage Tutorials

-This task is all about to learn the NODE.JS, And all the api works with documentation. with proper skeleton by express-generator
+This task is all about to learn the NODE.JS generated with express-generator, and all the api works with documentation.

 # Tech

 - [Node] - evented I/O for the backend
-- [Expres] - fast node.js network app framework
+- [Express] - fast node.js network app framework
-- [MongoDb] - NoSQL database program
+- [MongoDB] - NoSQL database program

 ## Note